xaviergonz/mobx-node/README.md

 ## Limits

-- MobX observable changes are replicated to Y.js **after the outmost MobX action is finished**, so make sure you don't run any Y.js transactions until actions are finished.
-This should be easy, since MobX actions are sync.
+- Changes in the MobX observable are replicated to Y.js only after the outermost MobX action has completed.
+Therefore, avoid executing any Y.js transactions until MobX actions finish.
-- Y.js changes are replicated to the the MobX observable **after all Y.js transactions are finished**, so make sure you don't run any MobX actions **that modify the bound object** in the middle of a Y.js transaction.
-This should be ease, since usually the only Y.js transaction you want to run manually is applying a remote update.
+- Y.js changes are merged into the MobX observable only after all Y.js transactions have concluded.
+Consequently, do not initiate MobX actions that modify the bound object during an ongoing Y.js transaction.
-- An object that's already part of the observable tree cannot be reused in another part of the tree.
-Either remove it first from the tree before moving it or clone it using `toJS` from MobX.
+- An object that is already part of the observable tree cannot be reused in another section of the tree.
+To move an object, first remove it from its current location or clone it using MobX's `toJS` function.